 – altitude units (must be decimal)(Pic.
 6)

 Apart from these 3 elements, you have got also a bearing, which must be true and I believe it’s been set on the website as a default.
-When your settings are correct, you can select some interesting peak from your visibility cloak.
+When your settings are correct, you can select some interesting peaks from your visibility cloak.
 Once clicked, the black crosshair will be displayed.
 Along with it, the red-bounded stuff is coming, which corresponds to the point, possible to see by an observer standing at the place, where the panorama was generated.
-The “bearing” value indicates our azimuth and the “alt” – altitude against horizon (it can be negative also).
+The “bearing” value indicates our azimuth and the “alt” – is altitude against the horizon (it can be negative also).
 These values must be copied into the table, where our other labels are located (Pic.
 7).

-Beside the azimuth and altitude data, you have the v and h-shifts.
+Besides the azimuth and altitude data, you have the v and h-shifts.
 Their values define the position of our label against the object located at the horizon.
-The last one – label determines our final name (the peak name).
+The last – label determines our final name (the peak name).
 When everything is alright, we can proceed to the last step, which is downloading our horizon (Pic.
 8).